Builder68/OpenEarlyMacsRAMexpansion/README.md

  ## SUMMARY

-Back in the day, RAM upgrades were available to increase the memory of early Macs.
+Back in the day, RAM upgrades were available for Early Macs.
 However, finding these boards in working condition has become increasingly challenging.
 The *Mac Rescue board*, one of the very few that provides full 4MB of RAM, is almost unobtaniable.

 This newly designed expansion board, paired with an auxiliary board I called **RAM Refresh Configurator**, provides a affordable solution to increase memory up to 4MB.